ThakkarVidhi/chefmate-ai/README.md

 # Start the backend server (in one terminal)
 uvicorn main:app --reload

-# In another terminal, POST to the data preparation endpoint [Optional] (the  data is already indexed and ready at `backend/data/indexes/` & `backend/data/processed/`):
+# In another terminal, POST to the data preparation endpoint:
 curl -X POST http://localhost:8000/data/initialize-recipes
 ```